 4: Get your show on the road

 If you’re using a videographer then at this point you should probably just get out the way, to be honest.
 Maybe bring snacks and be there to clarify questions.
 But if you’re braving the film world hands on then spend a little time planning your camera angles.
 Don’t try and go too fancy with too much panning or zooming.
 A steady clear video will work best.
-For more tips on filming check out this article.

 5: Make your edits and bring it all together